hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 Your browser does not support the video tag.
 </video></center>

 In this case I first blocked out colors, and then painted wet-into-wet to adjust and refine many of the lighting and colors.
-This process can be thought of as [working coarse-to-fine](https://www.mrl.nyu.edu/publications/painterly98/).
+This process can be thought of as analogous to [working coarse-to-fine](https://www.mrl.nyu.edu/publications/painterly98/).
 This example was also one of the first times I experimented with transparency and layering for glassware.

 Each of these different styles of planning produced different styles of painting.
 Planning improved the overall composition while removing some of the spontaneity of the drawing, and taking time away from working on details.
 So I would plan based on my goals for the painting.

 As I progressed, I ended up with hybrid strategies.
-At any moment,  different subtasks all seem to deman attention: planning the drawing, adjusting the composition, painting and refining details, stepping back and seeing how things are going.
+At any moment,  different subtasks all seem to demand attention: planning the drawing, adjusting the composition, painting and refining details, stepping back and seeing how things are going.

 For example, when I watch this timelapse of a painting from just after my sabbatical, I see myself jumping around.
 It looks like I first wanted to have rough background colors in place, then I got distracted trying to capture the nuances of the clouds, then I went back to planning (sketching the building outline), then I blocked out colors within the buildings, then I refined some details, and so on.
 <center>